Case-esaC/iDrug/README.md

 - the histogram of similarity scores in drug-disease domain.
 <img src="S1Fig.tif" width="600">

-- the histogram of similarity scores in drug- domain.
+- the histogram of similarity scores in drug-target domain.
 <img src="S2Fig.tif" width="600">

 #### Code